smswithoutborders/SMSWithoutBorders-Publisher/README.md

 ##### Begin by configuring databases
 ###### MySQL
-- Copy the _example.config.ini_ file into _config.ini_ in the same dir
+- Copy the _router.example.config.ini_ file into _config.router.ini_ in the same dir
-> src/libs/example.config.ini

 ##### How to Run

 ###### Create venv